 In this episode of EdChoice Chats, Jennifer Wagner, our vice president of Communications, gets together with Leslie Hiner, our vice president of Programs, to talk about political grassroots coalition building and how it can be helpful to our movement, to passing school choice programs and, ultimately, to helping children.
-Listen now by clicking play below.

 Jennifer Wagner: Hello and welcome to another edition of EdChoice Chats.
 I’m your host, Jennifer Wagner, our vice president of Communications here at EdChoice.
 I’m joined today by Leslie Hiner, our vice president of Programs.
 We’re going to talk a little bit today about political grassroots coalition building and how it can be helpful to our movement and to passing school choice programs.
 Thank you for joining us today, Leslie.